lightlessdays/Autistica-MRTK/README.md

 - The game scenario would provide them with a sense of accomplishment, if they get the word right.

 ## Pathological Therapy
+The pathological therapy aims to improve the pronunciations of autistic people.

+This therapy uses the voice recognition capabilities of Microsoft Hololens 2 device paired with OpenCV's voice detection capabilities.

+This module is able to recognize various accents, and make out words.
+The user is presented with a word on the screen, which they have to speak with the correct pronunciation out loud.

+This would be very effective practice in improving the vocal coordination, loudness, pitch and pronunciation of autistic people.
+Autistic people generally suffer from three conditions, which this module can help improve.
+They are as follows-

+- Sound Substitution: Where one sounds is substituted for another sound in a systematic way (‘thuddenly‘ instead of ‘suddenly‘)
+- Syllable Deletion: Where a syllable is unknowingly omitted, typically in 3+ syllable words (‘technolgy” instead of ‘technology‘)
+- Unclear Speech: Where speech may begin clearly but trails off into a ‘mumble’ as the sentence progresses